open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/hardware/texel/index.md

 The interface targets current-based BEOL devices with two or three terminals.
 In a device-integrated configuration, each plastic synapse would use a pair of devices to represent a binary synaptic weight: one positive device and one negative device.
 During a read operation, a differential normalizer compares the currents through the two devices and converts the difference into a current suitable for the downstream Differential Pair Integrator (DPI) synapse circuit.

 The interface supports operation voltages up to 5 V, read-write pulse widths from 10 ns to 100 ms, and debug options for monitoring device behavior.
-This flexibility adds silicon area overhead, reflecting TEXEL's focus on compatibility and observability over density.

 ## Demonstrations